Dobby233Liu/node-bullshit-generator/docs/README.md

 `node-bullshit-generator` is a port of the original Python `BullshitGenerator`, which outputs Chinese nonsense, to JavaScript, with added features and improvements.

-This is a basic documentation of it.
+This is a basic and **unfinished** documentation of it. **Due of this document's unfinished nature, please be very careful while using it.**

-> Note that an abbreviation of `dictionary`, `dict` (and also an internal term in the library), is used for convenience while writing this documentation.
+> Note that an abbreviation of `dictionary`, `dict` (and also an internal term in the library), is used for convenience when this documentation was written.

 ## Table of Contents